CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Overview

-Sensitive Data (SD) Desktop allows you to analyze sensitive research data from your web browser securely.
+Sensitive Data (SD) Desktop allows you to analyse sensitive research data from your web browser securely.
 With this user interface, you can easily manage (start, use, delete) a virtual computer (here called desktop, technically defined as virtual machine).
 In addition, SD Desktop provides a secure workspace for collaborative research projects.

 [![Desktop-overview](images/desktop/desktop_overviewnew1.png)](images/desktop/desktop_overviewnew1.png)